 Most of your undergraduate courses will focus on computer programming - the design and creation of software applications that enable computers to be used in all areas of human endeavour.
 You’ll learn how to write these programs in various programming languages and how to use them in several application areas.

 You’ll learn a broad spectrum of skills from business management through to developing software and hardware.
 So you’ll emerge from your studies at Massey with a well-rounded understanding of the whole industry as well as the specialist skills you’ll need to become an excellent ICT professional.

-Suggested supporting minor subjects for a major in computer science include information technology, mathematics, physics, or statistics.
+Suggested supporting minor subjects for a major in computer science include games programming, information technology, mathematics, data science, physics, or statistics.
 Computer science can be taken as a supporting subject, and double majors are possible.

 Note that you can change your major within the degree up until the end of your first year.